Embracing Doubt: Nurturing Curiosity for Personal Development

 Accepting Our Ignorance

-Our intellectual smugness limits wisdom.
-It is men, such as Socrates, who claim ignorance that truly exhibit wisdom.
-When entertaining doubt, we remain open to more learning.
-Uncertainty doesn’t imply stagnation.
-Doubting and uncertainty are uncomfortable, lacking the stability of pure knowledge; but through them we learn.
 As Bertrand Russell wrote, “The trouble with the world is that the stupid are cocksure and the intelligent full of doubt.”
 I love this.
 We, however, tend to throw our confidence at those that claim omnificence.
 We find security in those that pretend to possess more knowledge than humanly possible with the limited capacity of their human brain.
-We bock at those that say, “I don’t know,” or change their opinion.
+Moreover, we even bock at those that say, “I don’t know,” or change their opinion.

 We trust our dentist, we trust advertisements, we trust our political party.
 We forget that they all have human tendencies that sway their beliefs—often not for our benefit.
-We should doubt a little more.
+Accordingly, we should doubt a little more.
 Doubting may motivate a little more honesty from others.
 Instead of blindly marching to proclamations, we can demand facts from legitimate sources.
 The Narcissists of the world prefer to discredit all avenues of learning.
 They don’t want doubt, nor do they want to beholden to the truth.
 We must allow curiosity, skepticism and doubt.
 These are healthy characteristics.
 Accepted truths may not be truths at all.

 Doubting coupled with a gentle temperament and sympathetic listening lifts us from the deep ruts of cultural and family errors.
 We can move forward without critical judgments.
 We widen our view and detect many of the silly deceptions that we accepted for most of our lives.